Bin-Huang/NodeSpider/README.md

 });
 ```

-*NOTE:* If option `maxConnections` is an object, there will throw an error when create a new plan using method `plan` but its type has not specified in the option `maxConnections`.
+*NOTE:* If option `maxConnections` is an object, there will throw an error when add a new plan but its type has not existed in the option `maxConnections`.

 # Method